Recession-Proof Businesses: Why do they survive?

 What is a recession?

-According to the Office of National Statistics, the popular definition of a recession is usually considered at least two consecutive quarters of economic contraction – or ‘negative growth’ – in Gross Domestic Product (GDP).
+According to the Office for National Statistics (ONS), a commonly used definition of a recession is two consecutive quarters of falling Gross Domestic Product (GDP) – or ‘negative growth’ – in Gross Domestic Product (GDP).

 Although recessions come around for different reasons, they can all be problematic for business owners.